apache/directory-studio/README.md

 #### Use the script  (which runs the two previous commands)

-On Linux / Mac OS X :
+On Linux / macOS :

     $ ./build.sh